snowplow/scala-forex/README.md

 ### 3. Usage notes

+#### LRU cache

+The `lruCache` value determines the maximum number of values to keep in the LRU cache, which the Client will check prior to making an API lookup.
+To disable the LRU cache, set its size to zero, i.e. `lruCache = 0`.

 #### From currency selection

 A default "from currency" can be specified for all operations, using the `homeCurrency` argument to the `Forex` object.